 They do, however, take a ton of time.
 Much of which is spent fussing with the map or waiting for the right resources you need, while tweaking, designing, and enjoying your lair in-between.

 I was 8 hours into my first campaign before I got my second Henchmen.
 They are all governed by long elaborate side stories.
 And on one hand, they feel more meaningful because of that, on the other hand, 8 hours is a long time to play with only one henchman.

 Half of the research tree remains locked until roughly halfway through a campaign.
 If you happen to exhaust your research options before then, it can really drag as you can’t unlock any new toys for a long time.

-Each genius has its own campaign, but share the side stories.
+Each genius has its own campaign but shares the side stories.
 And since it’s all mostly governed through the map screen, it can feel far too similar.
-Though research, island choice, henchmen, and playstyle do help keep things fresh.
+Through research, island choice, henchmen, and playstyle do help keep things fresh.
 Much like research, side stories are impactful and you need to choose them wisely since you can only work on one at a time, and I really enjoy the meaningful choice.